-Although commonly grouped together, eggs are not dairy products.
-Dairy products come from the milk of mammals such as cows, whereas eggs come from birds such as hens or ducks.
+Eggs are not dairy products.
+Eggs and dairy both provide protein, but dairy products come from the milk of mammals such as cows, whereas eggs come from birds such as hens or ducks.

 Additionally, a vegan diet excludes both eggs and dairy, which may cause people to think they are the same type of product.

 This article looks at the difference between dairy products and eggs, the potential health benefits of eggs, and whether eggs are safe for people with lactose intolerance.

 Dairy products consist of the milk of a mammal, such as cows, goats, or sheep.
 They include:

 Eggs and dairy products share some common properties, which may lead people to assume that eggs are a dairy product.